noungajo/pdf_management/README.md

 - 5) Write the new PDF file for each page.

 ## Merge pdf
-To merge multiple PDF files into a single PDF in Python using PyPDF2, you can follow these steps:
+To merge multiple PDF files into a single PDF, you can follow these steps:

 - 1) Open each PDF file.
 - 2) Create a new PDF writer object.
 - 3) Iterate through each page of each PDF file.
 - 4) Add each page to the new PDF writer.
 - 5) Write the new PDF file.

+## Extract pages
+To extract multiples pages into a single PDF, you can follow these steps

+- 1) Open the input PDF file.
+- 2) Create a PDF reader object.
+- 3) Create a PDF writer object.
+- 4) Loop through the specified page range.
+- 5) Add the page to the PDF writer object.
+- 6) Write the extracted pages to the output PDF file